-The Company is advised to avoid raising extraordinary motions and amendments to original proposals at a shareholders meeting, and the Company is advised to adopt a candidate nomination system for the election of directors.
+The Company is advised to avoid raising extraordinary motions and amendments to original proposals at a shareholders meeting.

 The Company is advised to arrange for their shareholders to vote on each separate proposal in the shareholders meeting agenda, and following conclusion of the meeting, to enter the voting results the same day, namely the numbers of votes cast for and against and the number of abstentions, on the Market Observation Post System.